Adrian Wojnarowski

+Adrian Wojnarowski (/wɜːrdʒˈnaʊski/; born March 4, 1969), nicknamed Woj, is an American basketball executive and former sports columnist and reporter.
+During his years as an NBA insider for ESPN and Yahoo!
+Sports, he became one of the NBA's preeminent reporters.
+Wojnarowski is largely credited with ushering in an era of Twitter-driven, breaking news-focused NBA reporting, in which top reporters are NBA celebrities in their own right.
+He retired from reporting in 2024 and is currently the general manager of the St. Bonaventure Bonnies men's basketball team.

 Personal life

-Wojnarowski was born in Bristol, Connecticut on March 4, 1969, of Polish descent.
-He graduated from Bristol Central High School in 1987.
-He then went on to attend St. Bonaventure University, where he graduated in 1991.
-He currently lives in Glen Rock, New Jersey with his wife, Amy, and two children.
-In May 2022, Wojnarowski received an honorary doctorate from St. Bonaventure University.
+Wojnarowski was born in Bristol, Connecticut, on March 4, 1969.
+His parents were Polish immigrants.
+He graduated from Bristol Central High School in 1987 and from St. Bonaventure University in Allegany, New York, in 1991.
+He was named St. Bonaventure's alumnus of the year in 2019, and received an honorary doctorate from the university in 2022.

-Career
+Wojnarowski currently lives in Glen Rock, New Jersey with his wife, Amy, and their two children, Ben and Annie.
+He met Amy, who graduated from St. Bonaventure in 1992, through the college newspaper.

+In December 2024, Wojnarowski revealed that he was diagnosed with prostate cancer in March of the same year.

+Journalism career

-Wojnarowski began his career working for the Hartford Courant starting as a high school senior and continuing during breaks from college.
+Wojnarowski began his career working for the Hartford Courant starting as a high school senior and continuing during college holidays.
+During his time in college, he interned at the Olean Times Herald in 1989, where the sports department put him to use writing highly critical pieces of St. Bonaventure's basketball team.
 After graduating from college, he wrote for some smaller papers before becoming a columnist for the Fresno Bee in 1995.

+In 1997, he began to work for The Record in New Jersey.
+As a result of his work with The Record, he was named "Columnist of the Year" in 1997 and in 2002 by the Associated Press Sports Editors.
+During that time, he also contributed regularly to ESPN.com.
+In 2006, he published a New York Times best-seller: The Miracle of St. Anthony: A Season with Coach Bob Hurley and Basketball's Most Improbable Dynasty.
 On June 20, 2019, Wojnarowski was awarded the inaugural Tony Kubek Award for Media Excellence by the National Polish-American Sports Hall of Fame in Michigan.

-In 1997, he started working for The Record in New Jersey.
-As a result of his work with The Record, he was named "Columnist of the Year" in 1997 and 2002 by the Associated Press Sports Editors.
-During this time, he also contributed regularly to ESPN.com.
-In 2006, he published a New York Times best-seller: The Miracle of St. Anthony: A Season with Coach Bob Hurley and Basketball's Most Improbable Dynasty.